kristapsdz/oconfigure/README.md

 Since a compatibility function is provided, `HAVE_INFTIM` shouldn't be directly used in most circumstances.

+## landlock

+Tests for Linux's [landlock)](https://landlock.io/) LSM.
+Defines `HAVE_LANDLOCK` if found.
+Does not provide any compatibility.

+*This test does not mean that the module is enabled.* You'll need to perform a run-time check for `landlock_restrict_self`'s return value in your sources.

+To actually use Landlock, you'll need to modify your system's LSM at boot time.

 ## libsocket

 On IllumOS-based distributions, all socket functions